Thoughts on gender equality and nightlife

 “Gender equality and nightlife have something in common in Indonesia.
 Both aren’t fully accepted yet.”

-If you drive by Suryo street situated at South Jakarta, you will notice a signage on your right, a neon pink logo that might remind you of either a cocktail glass or a woman’s genitalia.
-The playful twist in the logo and the name of the bar is just a hint of how Bar Gina established itself as a feminist bar in Jakarta.
+If you drive along Suryo Street in South Jakarta, you will notice a signage on your right.
+A neon pink logo that might remind you of either a cocktail glass or a woman’s genitalia.
+The playful twist on the logo and the name of the bar are just some hints of how Bar Gina has established itself as a feminist bar in Jakarta.

-Open from Monday to Saturday starting at 6PM, Gina offered various entertainments like Live Music, Karaoke Night, and occasional special events, all aimed to make their customers have fun and feel like they belong, or quoted from Claudia, one of the owners, “feel like it’s their second home.”
+Open from Monday to Saturday, from 6pm, Gina offers various entertainments like live music, karaoke nights and special events, all aimed to allow their customers to have fun and feel like they belong, or as Claudia, one of the owners, puts it, “feel like it’s their second home.”

-How does Bar Gina differ from other bars in Jakarta?
+How does Bar Gina differ from the other bars in Jakarta?

-Rani (Head of Marketing & PR): We want a safe place for everyone to hang out, dance, sing, talk, and do whatever they want without being judged.
+Rani (head of marketing & PR): We want a safe place for everyone to hang out, dance, sing, talk and do whatever they want without being judged.
 When you go to other places, you will see people judging, “Why do women drink?
-Why do women smoke?” and women usually do not have one room for all the ladies without getting disturbed.
-There are also a lot of men (in those places) who think, “Oh, this girl is drunk, I can ‘take her home’,” and we do not want such harassment to happen here.
+Why do women smoke?”
+Women usually do not have a room to themselves, where they will not be disturbed.
+There are also many men (in those places) who think, “Oh, this girl is drunk.
+I can take her home.”
+We do not want such harassment here.

 We want women to feel comfortable and safe here.

-Even from the drinks, our drinks are more “ladylike”, with more of sweet, sour, and fruity taste, and less bitterness.
+Even with the drinks, they are more “ladylike”, with more of a sweet, sour and fruity taste, and less bitterness.

-Claudia (owner): Bar Gina first started because we (the owners) wanted to find a fun hangout place in Jakarta, and when we first opened, cocktail houses were still not popular.
-So, we wanted to be one of the pioneers of a cocktail bar.
+Claudia (owner): Bar Gina first started because we wanted to find a fun hangout place in Jakarta.
+When we first opened, cocktail houses were still not popular.
+So we wanted to be one of the pioneers of a cocktail bar.
 Why a feminist bar?
 We want to provide a comfortable hangout place for girls.
 But it does not mean that guys cannot come here.
 This is a gender equality bar.
-We got the idea when we still lived in New York back then and there was a bar called Bar Moga.
-It’s a feminist bar who only purchased alcohols from brands with female leaders.
-Because it’s a difficult thing to apply in Jakarta, so we show that we are a feminist bar through the painting, colour theme, and design.
+We got the idea when we lived in New York back then and there was a bar called Bar Moga.
+It’s a feminist bar that only purchased alcohols from brands with female leaders.
+It’s a difficult thing to apply in Jakarta, so we show that we are a feminist bar through the painting, colour theme and design.

-What does “feminism” mean for you, especially in a country with patriarchal culture like Indonesia?
+What does feminism mean to you, especially in a country with a patriarchal culture like Indonesia?

-Feminism in Indonesia is getting more popular, and more people are starting to truly understand the term of feminism.
-Back then, people associate feminists to anti-men, but it is actually not that.
+Feminism in Indonesia is getting more popular, and more people are starting to truly understand the term feminism.
+Back then, people associated feminists with anti-men, but it is actually not like that.

 Feminism means as a woman, we empower other women.
-That other women are not competition, we’re all friends and we fight in this life together.
+Other women are not competition.
+We’re all friends and we fight in this life together.

 So I think feminism in Indonesia is getting better.
-It is still growing, I cannot say that there are a lot of feminists in Indonesia, but I’ve seen several feminism communities in Jakarta.
+It is still growing.
+I cannot say that there are many feminists in Indonesia, but I’ve seen several feminism communities in Jakarta.
 And events like Women’s March is also actively held each year, which is good.
 And we’re happy to see this.

 First of all, we want our customers to feel welcome.
 We accept anyone and any gender.
 We do not have any rules on clothing.
-Either you want to come wearing sandals, tank tops, or guys wearing skirts, you can.
+If you want to come wearing sandals, tank tops, or skirts for guys, you can.
 This is a bar without judgement.
-We want to have a crowd who is comfortable with themselves and they don’t feel like they’re judged.
-And so far, it works.
-One time, we have a customer coming only in a bralette and no one even cared or judged her.
-A guy had also ever come wearing a super tight pants, no one judged.
+We want to have a crowd that is comfortable with themselves and they don’t feel like they’re being judged.
+And so far, it has worked.
+One time, we had a customer coming only in a bralette, and no one even cared or judged her.
+A guy once came wearing a pair of super tight pants, and no one judged him.
 I think everyone feels safe here.
-We have built that safe atmosphere from the start and people know that this is a gender equality bar, so people who come here are those who appreciate equality.
+We have built a safe atmosphere from the start.
+People know that this is a gender-equality bar, so those who come here are those who appreciate equality.

 How do you perceive the nightlife lifestyle in Jakarta?

 I think Jakarta’s nightlife is getting more modern each year.
-There are more clubs, more bars, which is good.
-Back then, and maybe even until now, when people heard the word “bar”, or “club”, or “lounge”, it has a negative stigma.
-But now, I think people are getting more used to it and more open minded.
+There are more clubs and bars, which is good.
+Back then, and maybe even until now, words like “bar”, “club” or “lounge” had a stigma.
+But now, I think people are getting more and more open-minded.

-What is your personal favourite menu from Bar Gina?
+What is your personal favourite cocktail from Bar Gina?

-My favourite would be....
-I have a lot, how do I choose?
-I think it is the Lady Boss.
+My favourite would be… I have a lot, how do I choose?
+I think it would have to be the Lady Boss.
 But I can’t say it’s an ultimate favourite because it depends on my mood.
-Our cocktails taste very different from one to another.
-We have spicy flavour, sweet, sour, creamy, so it really depends on your mood.
+Each of our cocktails tastes very different.
+We have spicy, sweet, sour and creamy flavours.
+So it really depends on your mood.